Eaton Fire: Evacuations and closures

 As of 4 a.m.
 PST on January 8, 52,314 residents and 20,890 structures had been placed under evacuation orders, with a further 46,847 residents and 18,051 structures placed under evacuation warnings.
 Numerous homes and cars in Altadena were destroyed; up to "90 to 95 percent" of Altadena residents had been evacuated as of 7 a.m.
-One report shows west Altadena received emergency evacuation orders at 3 AM, hours after residents in East Altadena did.
+One report shows west Altadena received emergency evacuation orders at 3 a.m., hours after residents in East Altadena did.
 On January 8, the estimated number of evacuees increased to over 100,000.
 By the afternoon of January 8, over 100 animals had been received at the Pasadena Humane animal shelter, many of which had received burn injuries.

 The fire and the resulting firefighting efforts contaminated the water supply of neighborhoods served by the Pasadena Water and Power Department and the Foothill Municipal Water District.

 The Pasadena Unified School District, the Los Angeles Unified School District, and 23 other surrounding school districts announced the closure of all schools in those districts for Wednesday, January 8 in response to the fire.
 Closures for January 8 were also announced by Pasadena City College, Fuller Theological Seminary, and the California Institute of Technology.
 Many of these closures were extended to Thursday, January 9, and Friday, January 10.